TinaTiel/obs-chatbot-python/README.md

        1. Use a meaningful name, such as "Broadcaster Username OBS ChatBot App"
        1. Set the OAuth Redirect URL to something you can access, such as http://localhost
        1. Set the category to Chat Bot
-   1. Once you've created the App, copy the client id and secret to "api_client_id" and "app_client_secret" in config.json.
-NEVER share the client secret, treat it as a password.
+   1. In config.json, set `twitch.api_client_id` and `twitch.app_client_secret` from your app you just created.
+Note, you should NEVER share the client secret, treat it as a password.
 1. Authorize your Chat Bot access to Twitch chat:
    1. Login to Twitch as your Chat Bot account, and navigate to https://twitchapps.com/tmi to generate a chat token.
    2. In config.json, set `twitch.chat_token` to the token you receive after authorizing access to your Chat Bot.
+1. Authorize access to OBS:
+   1. If you haven't already, install  [OBS Websockets](https://obsproject.com/forum/resources/obs-websocket-remote-control-of-obs-studio-made-easy.466/) and set your credentials in _OBS > Tools > Websocket Server Settings_.
    1. In config.json, set your OBS websocket credentials (`obs.obs_websockets.host`, `obs.obs_websockets.port`, and `obs.obs_websockets.password`).
 1. Verify your setup is working correctly by running the bot...
    ```
    python startBot.py